Our products

 100g 230-450 EUR Luxury gift, celebration table

-Prices significantly below these ranges — Beluga at 15 EUR for 30g, for example — should be interpreted as a warning sign about the product's origin or quality classification.
+Prices well below these ranges — Beluga at 15 EUR for 30g, for example — should be interpreted as a warning sign about the product's origin or quality classification.
 The price of authentic, controlled aquaculture Beluga from the Caspian has a floor determined by real production costs.

-How to recognize authentic Beluga: the quality indicators
+How to recognize authentic Beluga: quality indicators

-CITES Certification: all sturgeon caviar legally traded in the EU must be accompanied by its CITES label with the species code, country of origin, production type (aquaculture or wild capture), batch number, and processing date.
+CITES Certification: all sturgeon caviar legally traded in the EU must be accompanied by its CITES label with the species code, country of origin, production type (aquaculture or wild-caught), batch number, and processing date.
 The absence of this label is a legal irregularity, not just a sign of dubious quality.

-How to properly taste Beluga caviar
+How to taste Beluga caviar correctly

 Beluga pairing: what to drink and what to accompany it with